Lieutenant general (Bangladesh)

-Lieutenant general (লেফটেন্যান্ট জেনারেল) is a senior rank in the Bangladesh Army.
+Lieutenant general (Note: লেফটেন্যান্ট জেনারেল, /bn/) (Lt Gen) is a senior rank in the Bangladesh Army.
 It is the second-highest active rank of the Bangladesh Army and was created as a direct equivalent of the British military rank of lieutenant general.
 It is considered a three star rank.

 Details

 Lieutenant general is a higher rank than Major General, but lower than General. lieutenant general is the equivalent of vice admiral in the Bangladesh Navy and air marshal in the Bangladesh Air Force.
 Until 2007 the lieutenant general was the highest rank of the army, usually designated as the chief of staff.
 Khwaja Wasiuddin and Ziaur Rahman were the first to hold this rank.
 Wasiuddin repatriated to Bangladesh Army from the Pakistan Army as lieutenant general on 1973 however, he later served as military ambassador under Ministry of Foreign Affairs.
 Rahman served as the first three star chief of army staff on 1975.